Esmond-M/em-block-carousel/readme.md

 ## Overview

 EM Block Carousel is a WordPress plugin that adds a custom Gutenberg block called **"EM Block Carousel"** to the block editor.
-Easily display your latest posts in a customizable carousel format powered by Slick slider.
+Easily display your latest posts or any custom post type in a customizable carousel format powered by Slick slider.

 ## Features

 - **Gutenberg Block:** Adds "EM Block Carousel" to the Widgets section.
 - **Slick Slider:** Smooth, responsive carousel transitions.
-- **Flexible Display:** Show posts in a customizable carousel layout.
+- **Flexible Display:** Show posts or any custom post type in a customizable carousel layout.
-- **Custom Post Types:** Extendable to support custom post types with simple code edits.
+- **Custom Post Types:** Select which post type to display directly in the block settings.
+Supports built-in and custom post types registered in WordPress.
 - **Easy Integration:** Seamlessly fits into your WordPress site.

 ## Installation